Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 Transcending Borders: Tech Diplomacy in High Gear

-Breaking Through Barriers: Obstacles and Opportunities
+Breaking Through Barriers: Challenges and Opportunities

 Crossing The Digital Divide: Steps Towards Inclusive Growth